doridori/doridori.github.io/_posts/2015-03-09-Android-Architecture-MV?.md

 [Wiki link](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter)

 MVP is again quite loose.
-Even from its inception people had differnt ideas of what responsibilities the `Presenter` component had.
+Even from its inception people had different ideas of what responsibilities the `Presenter` component had.

 > One of the variations in thinking about MVP is the degree to which the presenter controls the widgets in the view.
 On one hand there is the case where all view logic is left in the view and the presenter doesn't get involved in deciding how to render the model.
 This style is the one implied by Potel.
 The direction behind Bower and McGlashan was what I'm calling Supervising Controller, where the view handles a good deal of the view logic that can be described declaratively and the presenter then comes in to handle more complex cases.